PSJacoby/LUMETRIC/hardware/README.md

 This folder contains the mechanical design files for the **LUMETRIC microscopy control enclosure**, designed to house an **Arduino GIGA R1** used as a bridge between **µManager (Micro-Manager)**, custom microscopy control firmware, lasers/light sources, and camera trigger systems.

-The firmware and system-level control logic are documented separately in the firmware folder and accompanying documentation.
+The firmware and system-level control logic are documented separately in the LUMETRIC folder and accompanying documentation.

 This README describes only the **mechanical housing (case)**.